According to the Swedish Companies Act, the general meeting is to decide on guidelines for remuneration to the CEO and other senior executives.

 Remuneration of board members

-The extraordinary general meeting on 28 June 2021 resolved that until the next annual general meeting an annual fee of SEK 500,000 was to be paid to the chairman of the board and SEK 250,000 was to be paid to each of the other board members.
-It was also decided that an annual fee of SEK 100,000 would be paid to the chairman of the audit committee and SEK 50,000 to the other two members of the audit committee, and that an annual fee of SEK 100,000 would be paid to the chairman of the corporate governance committee, and SEK 50,000 to the other two members of the corporate governance committee.
-No fees shall be paid to members of the remuneration committee.
-In addition, it was resolved that board members of the Company’s investment committee will receive an annual fee of SEK 100,000.
+The general meeting on 26 April 2023 resolved that until the next annual general meeting an annual fee of SEK 550,000 was to be paid to the chairman of the board and SEK 250,000 was to be paid to each of the other board members.
+It was also decided that an annual fee of SEK 100,000 would be paid to the chairman of the audit committee and SEK 50,000 to the other two members of the audit committee, and that an annual fee of SEK 150,000 would be paid to the chairman of the corporate governance committee, and SEK 75,000 to the other two members of the corporate governance committee.
+SEK 50,000 would be paid to the chairman of the remuneration committee and SEK 25,000 to the other members of the remuneration committee.

 Guidelines for remuneration of senior executives